Sharadh/sharadh.github.io/_posts/2021-01-19-tech-debt-mental-model.md

 The rate of interest is the cost to _maintain_ that debt, or to _workaround_ it.
 For example, it could mean we have to laboriously copy-paste a change in 17 different places across 3 projects.
 Or it could mean we have to manually press 5 buttons in a specific order each time we want the product inventory to refresh on the live website.

 ### Tech Bankruptcy
 Tech bankruptcy happens when a team's technical debt grows to such an extent that they can't continue to function.
-The debt has balooned beyond management, and the team is unable to keep up the consistent payments to service it.
+The debt has ballooned beyond management, and the team is unable to keep up the consistent payments to service it.
 Left unchecked, the team _will_ fail, projects _will_ crumble, and everyone _will_ be fairly miserable.

 The [Google Site Reliability Engineering (SRE) Book][sre] has a neat way of semi-objectively judging a team's tech-debt budget using SLOs.
 In this scenario, when a team runs out of budget, all feature work stops and they have to service the debt _or_ lose SRE support.